e-mitchell/traffic-tracker/README.md

 ### Step 2: Write Python Code to Query the API and Output Data to CSV

 The Python script `github_api_traffic.py` loops through all repositories under the user 'HHS_AHRQ'.
 You can use it as an example to query the API for a single repository.
+Note that the token you generate must come from an account with push access to the repository.

-Here's an example:
+Here's an example of the Python code:

 ```python
 # Your Python code here